HenrikSamuelsson/Head-First-Java-2nd-Edition/README.md

 ### Chapter 3 - Primitives and References

 #### Page 63 - Be the Compiler
-The code with the Books clas will not run as intended.
+The code with the Books class will not run as intended.
 It will cause a null-pointer exception at run time.
 The problem is that an array that can hold references to Books objects is created, but no actual Books objects are then created to be put in the array.

 A fixed version of the code can bee found [here](/workspace/Ch03 Books/src/BooksTestDrive.java).
 The output when running the code will be:
 ```